mtumilowicz/java-reflection/README.md

 * get/set fields

 but we **can't:**
-* change the data structure at runtime (add a new field or a method):
+* change the data structure at runtime (add a new field or a method)
 * change the method execution (behavioral intercession)

 # projects